smaclell/smaclell.github.io/_drafts/essential-configuration.md

 }
 {% endhighlight %}

-This small but potent piece of code will register every concrete type, ``Service``, that implements an interface named ``IService`` with [Autofac][autofac], a dependency injection framework.
+This small but potent code will register every concrete type, ``Service``, that implements an similarly interface named ``IService`` with [Autofac][autofac], a dependency injection framework.
 Code applying conventions like this helps make most programs more consistent and as a result easier to understand.
-Many frameworks leverage common conventions to simplify normal tasks like [registering all ASP.NET MVC Controllers][controllers].
+Many frameworks leverage common conventions to simplify normal tasks like [registering all ASP.NET MVC Controllers in Autofac][controllers].

 It can be beneficial to allow users to extend or define their own conventions.
-For example, instead something like my example above you could use the built in [assembly scanning][scanning] in Autofac to do create your own convention.
+For example, instead of something like my example above you could use the built in [assembly scanning][scanning] in Autofac to define your own conventions.
 Another example would be [Entity Framework][ef]<sup id="essential-configuration-reverse-note-2"><a href="#essential-configuration-note-2">2</a></sup>
 which allows new conventions to be added.
-If you feel allowing users to define their own conventions is necessary I would recommend proceeding with caution.
+If you feel allowing users to apply their own conventions is necessary I would recommend proceeding with caution.
-Due to the power this provides it can enable much more complicated runtime that is harder to audit and validate than simpler alternatives.
-This is why extensible conventions is typically reserved for programming frameworks where the audience is expected to understand the trade-offs and be more technically inclined.
+Due to the power this provides it can enable much more complicated runtime behaviour that is harder to audit and validate than explicit settings or using existing conventions.
+This is why extensible conventions is typically reserved for programming frameworks where the audience is expected to understand the trade-offs, be more technically inclined and can be tested more safely away from production.

 We have many examples of conventions throughout our new applications.
 A really simple one is using filenames as identifiers to tie different settings together.